 LEADERSHIP & SUCCESSION PLANNING 2021

 Based on very positive feedback from both participants in the 2015 Survey, and from audiences that have been presented the findings, Jamie C. Kowalski Consulting, LLC , in association with the Bellwether League Foundation, produced a a 2021 edition of the Survey in 2016.
-Like the 2015 Survey, the 2016 version will focus on the topic of Leadership Development and Succession.
-Invitations will be distributed exclusively to Supply Chain Executives from about 200 IDNs, by invitation only.
+Like the 2015 Survey, the 2016 version focused on the topic of Leadership Development and Succession, with coverage of how well the healthcare supply chain manageged the Covid 19 pandemic.

-This followup Survey on Leadership and Succession Planning is driven by the growing concern about the healthcare provider supply chain profession and industry.
+That followup Survey on Leadership and Succession Planning was driven by the growing concern about the healthcare provider supply chain profession and industry.
 According to the 2015 Survey, over one-half of the supply chain leader responders intend to retire within the next two to four years!
-In addition, only 40% have a succession plan and/or an idendified candidate to coach to take over, once the current leader retires.
+In addition, only 40% have a succession plan and/or an idendified candidate to take over, once the current leader retires.

-Participants who fully completed the Survey received a copy of the results.
+Participants who fully completed the Surveys received a copy of the results.

-Since Jamie Kowalski began the supply chain management surveys in the 1980s, the purpose of the surveys has remained the same; understand the perceptions, concerns and most important issues of hospital senior executives regarding the supply chain, its performance, as well as their expectations of contributions supply chain must make toward achieving hospital and IDN performance and success.
-Finally, as was the case of the 2015 Survey and will be the focus of the 2016 Survey, timely issues and 'trends' are featured to gain insight into their causes and identify possible solutions.
-The findings are shared with SC Leaders who complete the survey, and with industry supply chain professionals through a variety of channels.
+Since Jamie Kowalski began these and related healthcare supply chain management surveys in the 1980s, the purpose of the surveys has remained the same; understand the perceptions, concerns and most important issues of hospital senior executives regarding the supply chain, its performance, as well as their expectations of contributions supply chain must make toward achieving or improving hospital and IDN performance and success.
+Finally, as was the case of the 2015 Survey and the 2016 Survey, the 2020 version will include timely issues and 'trends' to gain insight into their causes and identify possible solutions.
+The findings are shared with SC Leaders who complete the survey, and with industry supply chain professionals through a variety articles and presentations.

 2021 CONSOLIDATED SERVICE CENTER MODEL SURVEY

 Jamie C. Kowalski Consulting, LLC and Dublin Ireland based Performance Supply Chain produced the 2018 edition of the CSC Survey of US healthcare provider organizations.